Overall Score 7.5 Represents average audio ecosystem compatibility score.

 they both have the same rating against liquids

-JBL Tune Flex have a weight of 9.6g .
-We prefer a lower weight better for the reason that lighter devices are easier to move with.
+The JBL Tune Flex have a weight of 9.6g .
+We prefer a lower weight better because lighter devices are easier to transport.

 Nothing Ear 1 driver unit is 11.6mm in diameter,